darkrenaissance/darkfi/README.md

 Open .config/darkfi/darkfid.toml and add a password to the 'Password' section.

-3. Set a cashier client password.
-See above.
+3. Set a cashier password and a cashier client password.

+Open .config/darkfi/cashierd.toml.
+Add a password to the 'Password' section, and a another password to the 'Client Password' section.

 4. Run the gateway daemon: